qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how can i change my profile picture key

 ## intent:zoom_function_problem
-- just thought i would let you know when an email with home is received it does not allow to zoom please see the email below and try and zoom it will zoom but as soon as you tbsp release the pinch it goes else tbsp
+- just thought i would let you know when an email with home is received it does not allow to zoom please see the email below and try and zoom it will zoom but as soon as you release the pinch it goes else where
 - almost perfect app but the zoom feature in is of is buggy and does not allow me to zoom into email properly
 - the zoom function while reading mail is faulty
-- tbsp there is an issue with your android app i have a samsung galaxy so whenever i zoom in on an email i can no longer move around i have to zoom out and zoom in again on the new area on all my previous email clients whenever i zoomed in i could simply swipe right or left up or down to navigate on the zoomed in tbsp has anyone ever reported that issue do you think you all be able to look into it tbsp lenny
+- there is an issue with your android app i have a samsung galaxy so whenever i zoom in on an email i can no longer move around i have to zoom out and zoom in again on the new area on all my previous email clients whenever i zoomed in i could simply swipe right or left up or down to navigate on the zoomed in email has anyone ever reported that issue do you think you all be able to look into it
 - the app has issues with pinch to zoom in emails especially those with images in them either it does not zoom to the level i want or it zooms completely out and reloads the email entirely
-- i really like the app however when i try to zoom in on emails it does not quite work especially when i try to zoom in on longer emails it just jumps to a different part of the message and i have to zoom back tbsp armagh
+- i really like the app however when i try to zoom in on emails it does not quite work especially when i try to zoom in on longer emails it just jumps to a different part of the message and i have to zoom back out armagh
-- every time i scroll down in an email and then i zoom in an email and then zoom out it takes you right to the top of the email tbsp not sure tbsp
+- every time i scroll down in an email and then i zoom in an email and then zoom out it takes you right to the top of the email
 - the zoom in and out feature does not work properly in portrait mode in the iphone when zooming in it zooms in to what seems to be a preset view after it has zoomed in part of the email is not visible even if trying to scroll also trying to zoom back out is nearly impossible have not tested landscape mode as i don't read my emails in that mode
 - is of there are problems trying to zoom in for vision impaired users like me i can zoom in on an area but it will not zoom back out and only that area is acceptable the scroll functions no longer work in zoom mode
-- zooming on emails does not seem to work properly you can only zoom but not tbsp is this a planned fix thanks
+- zooming on emails does not seem to work properly you can only zoom but not pan
 - can you fix the problem when it comes to zooming in the whole email goes to the top of the page when you zoom in and when zooming out it scrolls to the bottom of the page thank you submitted
 - the mail contents can only be zoomed in but not zoom out
 - my emails are zoomed in i can't zoom out to see it